Rain, Rain, Go Away?

 Many people believe they need waterproof footwear to hike in the rain, but hikers with ample experience in wet conditions tend to disagree.

 Waterproof shoes take on water eventually, given enough water and exposure to rain.
-They also create a barrier which traps perspiration, making your feet damp anyway, defeating the purpose of waterproof shoes.
+They also create a barrier that traps perspiration, making your feet damp anyway, defeating the purpose of waterproof shoes.

 The exception to this is freezing weather because the waterproof lining will trap warmth, as well as moisture.